Internet in Poland: ADSL

 The most popular ADSL services for home users in Poland are Neostrada provided by TPSA and Net24 provided by Netia.
 Both provide download speeds in the range of 10 to 80 Mbit/s and upload speeds of 1 Mbit/s or more.
 Business users as well as some home users use Internet DSL TP also offered by TPSA.

 Neostrada

 ADSL and VDSL service is offered by Neostrada.

+According to the Rzeczpospolita newspaper, the TP board decided to liquidate the brand within the 2010 year.
+The brand's value is estimated at PLN 500 million.
+The Neostrada brand will be replaced by the Orange brand.
+The reason for the liquidation is the unification of brands in the France Telecom group and the desire to maintain a single, global Orange brand.

 Internet DSL TP

 There is another ADSL option available, targeted mainly at business clients, called Internet DSL TP.
 The link availability is guaranteed, offers static IP addresses, and a modem with Ethernet interface.

 Net24

 ADSL service called Net24, provided by TP's main competitor Netia.
 The service can be installed on ISDN lines.

 Netia also offers ADSL (BiznesNet24) and SDSL (SuperNet24) subscriptions for business customers, which offer static IP addresses and higher speeds.

 Multimo

 ADSL service called Multimo, provided by GTS Energis for TP customers via Bit Stream Access.